claudiomenghi/FIDDLE/README.md

 ### Case study

-The shipping and Mars Rover case studies are contained into the [CaseStudies](CaseStudies) folder.
-Further details are provided by the README of the CaseStudies folder.

 The scalability results are contained in the [Results](Results) folder.
 Further details are provided by the README of the Results folder.